zxsdotch/aws-nitro-enclave-foobar-service/README.md

 - extract the KMS-backed Ecdsa's public key from the attestation.
 - generate an ephemeral Ecdsa keypair.
-- use ECDH with the KMS-backed Ecdsa public key and the ephemeral Ecdsa private key to derive a content encryption key (CEK).
+- use ECDH with the KMS-backed Ecdsa public key and the ephemeral Ecdsa private key to derive a shared secret.
+- use HKDF to derive a content encryption key (CEK).
 - use AES-GCM to encrypt the plaintext with the CEK.
 - store the ephemeral Ecdsa's public key, nonce, and ciphertext as the encrypted message.